viamrobotics/docs/docs/components/camera/_index.md

 ## Control your camera with Viam's client SDK libraries

-Check out the [Client SDK Libraries Quick Start](/program/sdk-as-client/) documentation for an overview of how to get started connecting to your robot using these libraries, and the [Getting Started with the Viam App guide](/manage/app-usage/) for app-specific guidance.
+Check out the [Client SDK Libraries Quick Start](/program/sdk-as-client/) documentation for an overview of how to get started connecting to your robot using these libraries.

 {{< readfile "/static/include/components/camera-sample.md" >}}